VESPo: Verified Evaluation of Secret Polynomials: Low Server storage dynamic PoR

 \subsection{Matrix based approach for audits}

-Here we summarize the DPoR presented in \cite{Anthoine:hal-02875379} upon which our new scheme is based.
-The basic premise is to treat the data, consisting of $N$ bits organized in machine words, as a matrix $\MM\in\Z_p^{m\times n}$, where $\Z_p$ is a suitable finite field of size~$p$.
+Here we summarize the DPoR of~\cite{Anthoine:hal-02875379} upon which our new scheme is based.
+The premise is to treat the data, consisting of $N$ bits organized in machine words, as a matrix $\MM\in\Z_p^{m\times n}$, where $\Z_p$ is a suitable finite field of size~$p$.
 Crucially, the choice of ring $\Z_p$ does not require any modification to the raw data itself; that is, any element of the matrix $\MM$ can be retrieved in $O(1)$ time from the underlying raw data storage.
 The scheme is based on the commutativity of matrix-vector products.
-During the $\mathsf{Setup}$ phase, the client chooses a secret vector $\uu$ of dimension $m$ and computes $\Transpose{\vv}=\Transpose{\uu}\MM$; both vectors $\uu$ and $\vv$ are then stored by the client for later use, while the server stores the original data and hence the matrix $\MM$ in the clear.
-Reading or updating individual entries in $\MM$ can be performed efficiently with the use of Merkle hash trees and from the observation that changing one element of $\MM$ only requires changing one entry in the client's secret control vector $\vv$.
-To perform an audit, the client and server engage in a 1-round protocol: \begin{enumerate} \item Client chooses a random vector $\xx$ of dimension $n$, and sends $x$ to Server. \item Server computes $\yy = \MM\xx$ and sends the dimension-$m$ vector $y$ back to Client. \item Client computes two dot products $\Transpose{\uu}\yy$ and $\Transpose{\vv}\xx$, and checks that they are equal. \end{enumerate} The proof of retrievability relies on the fact that observing several successful audits allows, with high probability, recovery of the correct matrix $\MM$, and therefore of the entire database.
+During an $\Init$ phase, the Client chooses a secret vector $\uu$ of dimension $m$ and computes $\Transpose{\vv}=\Transpose{\uu}\MM$; both vectors $\uu$ and $\vv$ are then stored by the Client for later use, while the Server stores the original data and hence the matrix $\MM$ in the clear.
+Reading or updating individual entries in $\MM$ (\Read, and \Write~protocols in the DPoR case), can be performed efficiently with the use of Merkle hash trees and from the observation that changing one element of $\MM$ only requires changing one entry in the Client's secret control vector~$\vv$.
+To perform an \Audit, the Client and Server engage in a 1-round protocol: \begin{enumerate}[leftmargin=3\labelsep] \item Client chooses a random vector $\xx$ of dimension $n$, and sends $x$ to Server. \item Server computes $\yy = \MM\xx$ and sends the dimension-$m$ vector $y$ back to Client. \item Client computes two dot products $\Transpose{\uu}\yy$ and $\Transpose{\vv}\xx$, and checks that they are equal. \end{enumerate} The proof of retrievability relies on the fact that observing several successful audits allows, with high probability, recovery of the correct matrix $\MM$, and therefore of the entire database.
+The communication costs are \bigO{n} and \bigO{m} in steps 1 and 2 respectively, and the Client computation in step 3 is \bigO{m+n}, resulting in \bigOsqrt{N} total communication and Client computation when optimizing the matrix dimensions to roughly $m=n=\sqrt{N}$.